distributev/rundeck-prototype/README.md

 # Scope of Project

-Evaluate Rundeck as an effective user interface on top of an existing Java command line / server program
+The scope of this project is to prototype Rundeck as being effectively used as a user interface / API interface on top of an existing Java commandline and server program.
+The existing Java program is https://github.com/distributev/mailmerger

 Rundeck - https://github.com/rundeck/rundeck describes itself as

 Rundeck is an open source automation service with a web console, command line tools and a WebAPI.
 It lets you easily run automation tasks across a set of nodes.

-The scope of this project is to prototype Rundeck as being effectively used as a user interface / API interface on top of an existing Java commandline and server program.
-The existing Java program is https://github.com/distributev/mailmerger

 # Project Deliverables